 "No, no one died," Phil conceded, but the glare he was currently leveling at Clint showed that there was still badness to come.
 "But you are all confined to the tower for the next month.
 Collectively, you're a PR disaster guaranteed to happen.
-Unless there is a mission or you are companied by either me, Director Fury or Agent, none of you are allowed to leave."
+Unless there is a mission or you are accompanied by either me, Director Fury or Agents Hill or Sitwell, none of you are allowed to leave."

 Clint's brow furrowed.
 "Wait, all of us?
 Usually it's just me, Tony and Thor.
 Sometimes Bruce gets grounded.
 But what did Natasha and the Golden Child do?"

 "After he regained consciousness, Steve decided to take advantage of the chaos that Thor caused by allowing people to see movies for free.
 He justified it by explaining that the movie prices were too high."

 "He's part of the reason we're banned from the movies," Natasha added.